AngelikaModrzejewska/slot-machine/README.md

 # slot-machine

-A fruit machine game.
 The start state of your wallet is 200.
-If you win (3 same or 3 different pictures), the bid you played will be multiplied by 3.
+If you win (3 same or 3 different pictures), the bid you played will be multiplied by 3 and added to your wallet.

 ## Used techniques